KStateOnline - 100 Questions: How much 4-3 will we see?

 Mississippi State: 514 vs. 323

-NIcholls and Mississippi State, however, show very, very strong run tendencies and will use power formations, as well.
+NIcholls and Mississippi State, however, show very, very strong run tendencies and will use power formations with some regularity.
 So, while the 4-3 will not be K-State's base formation, the Wildcats may be forced to use it extensively in both Chris Klieman's first game and his first road game as K-State's head coach.

 Green has a much higher ceiling and was a four-star rated recruit out of high school, but Fletcher has more experience and earned some playing time a year ago under the previous staff.